DevCycleHQ/js-sdks/README.md

 format:write - run prettier against the project and write all formatting changes
 ```

-There are also several root-level yarn commands for running services:
+There are also several root-level pnpm commands for running services:
 ```
-yarn start                - start all services in the repo yarn start:partial        - start the services you specify (eg. yarn start:partial api,config) yarn test                 - run all tests in the repo yarn lint                 - lint all projects in the repo
+pnpm start                - start all services in the repo pnpm start:partial        - start the services you specify (eg. pnpm start:partial api,config) pnpm test                 - run all tests in the repo pnpm lint                 - lint all projects in the repo
 ```

 ### Running a local npm server to publish to and pull from

-This will update your yarn and npm configs to point to the new registry, and start up the new registry locally.
+This will update your pnpm and npm configs to point to the new registry, and start up the new registry locally.

 ```
-yarn local-registry enable
+pnpm local-registry enable
-yarn local-registry start
+pnpm local-registry start
 ```

 The first time you run this, you'll need to add your user: